-Students are responsible to attend their assigned classes and to be on time to each class.
+Students are responsible for attending their assigned classes and to be on time to each class.
 Frequent absences are damaging to a student's academic progress, social growth, affinity with their school community, development of appropriate classroom behavior, and prospects for higher education and future jobs.
 When a student is unavoidably absent, the student must contact each teacher and arrange to make up any work missed and to take any quizzes/tests missed.
 Upon return to school from any absence, a student will coordinate with the classroom teacher to complete assignments and assessments missed.

-Harassment, Bullying, and Intimidation
+Harassment, Hazing, Bullying, and Intimidation

-MIHS staff are committed to maintaining a school community free from harassment, intimidation, and bullying.
-Harassment, intimidation, and bullying include any intentionally conveyed messages or images or physical or verbal acts motivated by race, color, religion, ancestry, national origin, gender, sexual orientation, gender expression or identity, mental or physical disability, or other distinguishing characteristic, when an act (1) physically harms a student or their property, (2) has the effect of substantially interfering with a student's education, (3) is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment, or (4) has the effect of severely disrupting the orderly operation of the school.
+Per our policy 3207, the District is committed to a safe and civil educational environment for all students, employees, parents/legal guardians, volunteers, and patrons that is free from harassment, intimidation, or bullying.
+"Harassment, intimidation, or bullying" means any intentionally written message or image-including those that are electronically transmitted-verbal, or physical act, including but not limited to one shown to be motivated by race, color, religion, ancestry, national origin, gender, sexual orientation, including gender expression or identity, mental or physical disability or other distinguishing characteristics, when an act:

+- Physically harms a student or damages the student's property. - Has the effect of substantially interfering with a student's education. - Is so severe, persistent or pervasive that it creates an intimidating or threatening educational environment. - Has the effect of substantially disrupting the orderly operation of the school.